In the personal development world, there is an obsession with productivity and growth. Also when it comes to learning.

 On the other hand, Mark Manson makes in one of his newsletters pretty convincing arguments on how and why to read more.
 He states that you don’t have to actively recall the information, but that you’ll recall things when you need them.
 He also points out that it’s enough to remember where you saw it and go back to that book if needed.

 It’s not either/or

-There’s some valid points in both and I do agree with Mark Manson that we don’t have to remember everything, but just remember where we read it.
+There are some valid points in both and I do agree with Mark Manson that we don’t have to remember everything, but just remember where we read it.

 So, why would I nevertheless say that we might want to question the approach of trying to read as many books as possible?

-There are a few question to consider.
+There are a few questions to consider.

 How do you feel when you speed read or speed listen?

 In a world that’s constantly stressed, most of us need more time where we relax and calm down.

 How do you feel when you’re speed-reading (or trying to) or speed-listening?
 As opposed to taking your time?
 I notice for myself that I get more anxious.
 There is this feeling of not having enough time.
 Having to do things now.
 And quickly.

 It’s difficult to get into a state of calm and focus when you’re telling yourself at the same time by reading as fast as possible that there isn’t enough time.